mnot/I-D/wugh-services/draft.md

 of service" and similar measures.
 In particular, third-party services MUST NOT require assignment of intellectual property.

-Third-party tools SHOULD be accessible using common clients; typically, a Web browser.
+When choosing a tool, a Working Group MUST consider the breadth of platform(s) it is available upon; tools that are platform-specific SHOULD NOT be chosen unless there is consensus in the Working Group that the benefits of using that tool outweigh this limitation, and no suitable alternative is available.
+Tools that are specific to individual users (e.g., the Editors) MAY be exempted from this requirement, although the Working Group Chair(s) MUST approve of such choices.

 It is not a requirement that every third-party tool be accessible using every possible combination of technology.

 ## Clear Procedure {#procedure}